Mountain-Hydrology-Research-Group/snow-hydrology/book/modules/module6/module6.md

 At the Kettle Ponds field site, we will estimate the rate with two simple methods,  which provide opportunity for future improvement.

+For fun, check out this GIF of snow dunes migrating at the Kettle Ponds site.
+We'll learn how to process this data in Lab 6-3.

 ![GIF of snow dunes forming at the Kettle Ponds field site](lidar_timeseries.gif)

 ## Flux Divergence Model - Estimating blowing snow sublimation with EC measurements